cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 " % " , " * " , " _ "
 " % " serves as a substitute for a varying amount of symbols preceding or following the given string.
 " _ " serves as a placeholder for a single symbol, it works the same as ' % ' but with no varying length of symbols.
-" * " serves as a wildcard only for the SELECT query's target.
+" * " serves as a wildcard only for the Select query's target.

 BETWEEN
-Always used with the AND operator.
+Always used with the And operator.
-*Remember that the AND operator holds precedence and is considered before other operators.*
+*Remember that the And operator holds precedence and is considered before other operators.*

 ```mysql
 SELECT * FROM employees